jackewings/All-NBA-Prediction/docs/detailed_writeup.md

 ## Data Collection and Preparation

 ### Data Sources
 The dataset aggregates player statistics from NBA seasons 2015 through 2024.
-It includes both traditional stats (points, rebounds, assists) and advanced metrics (usage rate, effective field goal percentage, 3-point attempt rate, plus-minus ratings).
+It includes both traditional per-game stats (points, rebounds, assists) and advanced metrics (usage rate, effective field goal percentage, 3-point attempt rate, plus-minus ratings).
 The initial data was sourced from Kaggle and can be found [here](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats).

 ### Data Cleaning
 Three raw datasets were used: end-of-season awards, per-game player statistics, and season-long advanced player stats.
 After loading, the data was filtered to include only seasons from 2015–2024 and players with at least 45 games played, which helped reduce the influence of statistical outliers.
 Per-game and advanced stats were aggregated at the player level to produce one observation per eligible player.
 After cleaning, the merged dataset contained 3,198 rows and 22 columns.
 These steps are fully documented in the `01_data_prep.ipynb` notebook.